What Is ISO 14001 Certification?

 EMS framework development

-Environmental aspect analysis
+Environmental aspect and impact analysis

 Compliance obligation mapping